Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of flaxseed meal offers many of the aromas complementary to active dry yeast, including seedy and almond aroma accents.
-Because the flavour profile of flaxseed meal has many of the of the features that are complementary to active dry yeast, they are likely to pair very well together.
+The flavour profile of oregano offers many of the aroma notes complementary to active dry yeast, including thyme and rosemary notes.
+Because the flavour profile of oregano has many of the features that are complementary to active dry yeast, they are likely to pair very well together.

-Prominent Flavour Notes Of Flaxseed Meal Are Represented By Longer Bars
+Prominent Flavour Notes Of Oregano Are Represented By Longer Bars

-The chart above shows the unique profile of flaxseed meal across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with active dry yeast.
+The chart above shows the unique profile of oregano across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with active dry yeast.

-Recipes That Pair Active Dry Yeast With Flaxseed Meal
+Recipes That Pair Active Dry Yeast With Oregano

 • Linked Flavour Notes

-Looking at the aromas that are most strongly associated with the various flavours of active dry yeast, we can identify other ingredients that are likely to pair well.
+Looking at the notes that are most strongly associated with the various flavours of active dry yeast, we can identify other ingredients that are likely to pair well.

 Active dry yeast's Strongest Flavours